Church Growth

 Reaching Your Community

 Bridging the Gap Between Online Explorers and Your Church Today more than ever, the church has the opportunity to use technology to connect with people.
-National advertising campaigns are spending millions of dollars to [...]
+National advertising campaigns are spending millions of [...]

 Nine Years of Surveys in a Megachurch

 What I’ve Learned about Listening to Our People Watermark Community Church of Dallas uses periodic surveys to better understand congregants’ experiences, hearts, and opinions regarding COVID.
-Watermark is an enormous church with diverse members. [...]
+Watermark is an enormous church with [...]

 The Changing Reality in America’s Largest Churches

 What is going on in megachurches?
 How are they growing and what is their racial composition?
-Fletch talks with Warren Bird and Scott Thumma—the premier researchers on megachurches who have just completed their Megachurch [...]
+Fletch talks with Warren Bird and Scott Thumma—the premier researchers on megachurches who have just completed [...]

 Breaking the 5,000 Growth Barrier and Beyond

 Why do some churches go from 50 to 500 to 5,000 and beyond, while others seem to cap out at a certain point?
-What kind of church leader does it take to break barrier [...]
+What kind of church leader does it take to [...]

 The Kryptonite of Multisite Momentum: Sustaining A Vision For Rapid Multiplication